Random Scenario Generator

 Victory Conditions

-A player wins this scenario immediately if the opposing Warband flees or if a friendly model carrying the relic finishes a move in contact with the edge of the battlefield.
+A player wins this scenario immediately if the opposing Warband flees.
 Otherwise, the player with the most Victory Points at the end of the game is the winner.

 At the end of the game each player scores: